 The NY sports bettor can visit any one of the authorized brick-and-mortar locations:

 1. Resorts World Catskills 2.
 Rivers Casino Schenectady 3.
 Point Place Casino 4.
 Yellow Brick Road Casino 5.
 Turning Stone Resort & Casino 6.
 Tioga Downs 7. del Lago Casino Resort 8.
 Akwesasne Mohawk Casino Resort

 Which Sports Can I Bet on Sports in New York?

-Similar to New Jersey, New York prohibits in-state collegiate betting.
+Many, save for in-state collegiate athletics: Similar to New Jersey, New York prohibits in-state collegiate betting.
 This means that any collegiate athletics representing a school from the state of New York cannot be wagered on.
 Prohibited sports event means any collegiate sport or athletic event that takes place in New York or a sport or athletic event in which any New York college team participates regardless of where the event takes place.

 Is Online Sports Betting Legal In New York?